Jarnomer/philosophers/README.md

 | 200   | Time to sleep (ms)     |
 | 4     | Number of meals (optional)       |

-If `meals count` is not provided and `time to die` is long enough, simulation will run forever.
+If `meals count` is not provided and `time to die` is long enough, the simulation will run infinitely.

 ```bash
 ./philo 2 610 300 200 3